A Simple Guide to Laying Sod (With Video Tutorials)

 Generally, the people at your local Home Depot or Lowes garden center will be able to recommend the proper amendments for your region and soil type.
 Watch the video below for the full explanation of how to amend and level your soil.

-Amending and Leveling Your Soil
+Video Tutorial: Amending and Leveling Your Soil

 Step 3.
-Installing Sprinklers
+Install Sprinklers

 After your ground is level and prepared with all the amendments, you'll be ready to install your sprinkler system.
 I've written a full article, complete with pictures and videos, on how to easily install a basic yard sprinkler system.
 Even if you've never touched a sprinkler in your life, you should be able to fully create your own yard sprinkler system.